qmi03/hpc-mpi-rma-report/src/contents/c2/index.typ

 high-performance computing, laying the groundwork for understanding the hybrid programming model proposed in the thesis.

-Section 2.1 delves into MPI, presenting it as a critical message-passing library interface specification.
+@mpi delves into MPI, presenting it as a critical message-passing library interface specification.
 The section goes beyond traditional communication models by highlighting MPI's advanced capabilities, including collective operations, remote-memory access, and parallel I/O. A significant focus is